Planet Hollywood is conveniently located in the middle of the Strip with notable neighbors like Paris, Bellagio, and Cosmopolitan.

 See a Big Name Performer: The PH Live Theater at Planet Hollywood attracts some of the top residencies in Las Vegas.

-Names like Shania Twain, The Scorpions, The Doobie Brothers, Christina Aguilera, and John Legend among others have all taken the stage.
+Names like Shania Twain, The Scorpions, The Doobie Brothers, Christina Aguilera, and John Legend, among others, have all taken the stage.

 Find Remnants of Aladdin: As a Vegas history dweeb, I enjoy finding glimpses into Planet Hollywood’s past life as Aladdin, a Moroccan-themed resort.

-Cheap Restaurants in the Miracle Mile Shops
+Cheap Eats in the Miracle Mile Shops

 Taking advantage of the food and drink deals at Planet Hollywood is a must.
 Here are my favorites:

-Blondies: Located across the hallway from La Salsa, Blondies serves a $4.99 breakfast special that includes two eggs, 2 sausages, and a handful of potatoes.
+Blondies: Located across the hallway from La Salsa, Blondies serves a $5.99 breakfast special that includes two eggs, 2 sausages, and a handful of potatoes.
 It’s not a ton of food, but the price is right.

 Ketchup Premium Burger Bar: There is seemingly always a good deal to be had at Ketchup.
-Daily deals that find their way into the rotation include 2-for-1 hot dogs, 2-for-1 chicken tenders, and a $5 classic burger among others.
+Daily deals that find their way into the rotation include 2-for-1 hot dogs, 2-for-1 chicken tenders, and a $5 classic burger, among others.

 Cheap Drink Options in the Miracle Mile Shops